 Early in the season means bears are hungry, they’re active, and they’ll concentrate on the first available food sources; coastal sedge grasses and protein rich clams on the shoreline.
 There’s a good possibility of catching bears mating, as well as playing and fighting, etc. The bears gather here in incredible numbers, and the shooting will be absolutely fantastic.

 Any wildlife photo tour leader who guarantees a subject is probably not doing the right thing by his/her clients.
 That said, this tour we will aim to photograph a variety of other species as well as the great brown bears.
 Typically, we’re able to get great photography opportunities with sea otter, Harbor seal and bald eagles, a variety of gulls and other coastal birds and, frequently (but not always) wolves.
 On some trips we’ve spotted orca and moose, as well.
-In 2020, we’ll schedule this tour to afford us some opportunities to photograph puffin, as well.
-Should be awesome!
+In 2024, we’ll schedule this tour to catch bears chasing salmon.
+All Week.
+HARD.

 Chuck Keim has been running his charter business for 20 years now.
 There’s simply no one in the business who can come close to his experience.